-Nutrition and mealtimes
+Nutrition and Mealtimes

-We provide children with a variety of healthy foods, with special care taken to accommodate children with allergies and intolerances.
+We provide children with a variety of healthy foods, and cater for children with allergies and intolerances.

-Children who attend SDN Lady McKell are active citizens within the community.
 We are located in the centre of Goulburn so we make regular trips with the children to Goulburn Regional Art Gallery, Goulburn Mulwaree Library, nearby parks and places of interest such as the police station, fire station and local businesses.

 Our families say…